phetsims/natural-selection/doc/implementation-notes.md

 * [GenerationClock](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenerationClock.js) is responsible for the elapsed time in generations
 * [GenePool](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenePool.js) is the collection of genes that are present in the bunny population
 * There is one instance of [Gene](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Gene.js) for fur, teeth, and ears.
 They live in the [GenePool](https://github.com/phetsims/natural-selection/blob/master/js/common/model/GenePool.js) and they determine mutations and dominance relationships.
-* There is one global instance of [Allele](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Allele.js) for each gene variant: white fur, brown fur, straight ears, floppy ears, short teeth, long teeth.
+* There is one instance of [Allele](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Allele.js) for each gene variant: white fur, brown fur, straight ears, floppy ears, short teeth, long teeth.
+These instances are global to the sim, and are defined in [AlleleInstances](https://github.com/phetsims/natural-selection/blob/master/js/common/model/AlleleInstances.js).

 Living things are instances of [Organism](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Organism.js).
 There are 3 subclasses of Organism: